Khaedra/Nutrition-Log-App/README.md

 - You can save the state of my application by selecting "Save log to file".
 This will automatically write all current data (days, meals, goals) to the file.
 - You can reload the state of my application by selecting "Load log from file".
 This will load your last saved state of the application.

+# Representative Event Log
+Thu Aug 08 19:36:18 PDT 2024
+Added day: july

+Thu Aug 08 19:36:22 PDT 2024
+Added meal:  Name: mac
+ Calories: 2
+ Carbohydrates: 2g
+ Protein: 2g
+ Fat: 2g

+Thu Aug 08 19:36:24 PDT 2024
+Removed/Edited Meal

+Thu Aug 08 19:36:27 PDT 2024
+Edited Meal:  Name: cheese
+ Calories: 4
+ Carbohydrates: 4g
+ Protein: 4g
+ Fat: 4g

+Thu Aug 08 19:36:31 PDT 2024
+Removed/Edited Meal

+Thu Aug 08 19:36:39 PDT 2024
+Added meal:  Name: cracker
+ Calories: 2
+ Carbohydrates: 2g
+ Protein: 2g
+ Fat: 2g

+Thu Aug 08 19:36:45 PDT 2024
+Added goal: Calorie Goal: 0/2

+Thu Aug 08 19:36:56 PDT 2024
+Edited goal progress: 1

+Thu Aug 08 19:37:03 PDT 2024
+Added goal: Carb Goal: 0/4

+Thu Aug 08 19:37:06 PDT 2024
+Removed goal

+Thu Aug 08 19:37:10 PDT 2024
+Increased goal progress by: 2

+# Possible Improvements
+After creating my UML class diagram and coding my GUI, a big component that could be improved is the Goal class.
+When adding a goal, the user is given the option to add 4 different types of goals which I all created under the same umbrella.
+In hindsight, I should've made an abstract class Goal and 4 subclasses matching the specific types of goals.
+That way, a lot of repeat code could have been removed and also made the implementation of the GUI shorter and easier to read.

+As well, I definitely could have split up my visual application class into multiple classes that all handle a specific part of the application.
+As it is right now, it handles every function the application can do, but it might make sense to have classes handle different functions of each button.
+For example, the select day button offers many more functions once clicked and would make sense if it was seperate from the main menu.